wp-plugins/radio-station/readme.txt

 			'time' => The time format you with to use.
 Valid values are 12 and 24.
 Default is 12.
 			'show_link' => Display the title of the show as a link to its profile page.
 Valid values are 0 for hide, 1 for show.
 Default is 1.
 			'display_show_time' => Display start and end times of each show after the title in the grid.
 Valid values are 0 for hide, 1 for show.
 Default is 1.
+			'list' => If set to a value of 1, the schedule will display in list format rather than table format.
+Default value is 0.

 For example, if you wish to display the schedule in 24-hour time format, use `[master-schedule time="24"]`.

+= How do I schedule a show? =

+Simply create a new show.
+You will be able to aside it to any timeslot you wish on the edit page.

+= What if I have a special event? =

+If you have a one-off event that you need to show up in the On-Air or Coming Up Next widgets, you can create a Schedule Override by clicking the Schedule Override tab in the Dashboard menu.
+This will allow you to set aside a block of time on a specific date, and will display the title you give it in the widgets.
+Please note that this will only override the widgets and their corresponding shortcodes.
+If you are using the weekly master schedule shortcode on a page, its output will not be altered.

 = How do I get the last song played to show up? =